rowcased/rowcased.github.io/codewars.md

 <h2 id="moderator"><br>4.
 Site Moderator</h2>

-Codewars a maintained by its own members.
-An unofficial network of power-users with full site privileges.
-However, members that abuse their authority can be banned.
+One of the great features if Codewars is that it's maintained by its own members, largely an unofficial network of power-users with full site privileges.
 On any given day I may take part in a variety of activities to help maintain the site and improve its overall quality.

 * answer questions on the dashboard
 * address suggestions made for kata